 Prof. Dr Jan-jaap Aué

-Jan-jaap Aué is the director of EnTrance and heads the professorship Energy Transition together with Klaas Jan Noorman.
+Jan-jaap Aué is the director of EnTrance and heads the professorship Energy Transition.
 Within the professorship, Aué focuses on the use of hydrogen in different applications.
 In the near future, hydrogen will play an important role in our energy system.
 This requires technological, economical and societal innovation.
 Reducing the purchase price, integrating different systems and creating new market opportunities are some of the central topics that Aué covers.

 Dr ir.
 Martien Visser